Sukyo Mahikari

-Sukyo Mahikari ("Sukyo" means universal principles and "Mahikari" means True Light) is an organization with centers in more than 100 countries.
-The stated aim of the organization is to help people improve the quality of their lives and attain happiness by practicing universal principles and a method of spiritual purification called the art of True Light.
-It was founded by Kōtama Okada in 1959 under the name L. H. Yokoshi no Tomo.
-Sukyo Mahikari was registered on June 23, 1978 by Keishu Okada as part of an amicable settlement following the passing of Kōtama Okada.
-In 2013, Sukyo Mahikari announced it had a membership of approximately one million practitioners.
+Sukyo Mahikari (Japanese: 崇教眞光, Sūkyō Mahikari; "Sukyo" means universal principles and "Mahikari" means True Light) is a Japanese new religion (shinshūkyō).
+It is one of the Mahikari movement religions and has centers in more than 100 countries.
+The stated aim of the organization is to help people improve the quality of their lives and attain happiness by practicing universal principles, as well as a method of spiritual purification called the "art of True Light".